 After more than 3 years of political uncertainties and deadlocks, Brexit finally happened on January 31, 2020.
+Now we discuss, what is the future for the Pound after Brexit?
 A number of analysts predicted that the reaction of the Pound Sterling could be quite dull, since the markets had already priced in the event.
 However, the Great British Pound rallied against the US Dollar in the Brexit aftermath, trading over $1.3115 and at €1.1897 against the Euro.
 Along with a weakened dollar, the other reason for this surge was the Bank of England (BoE) stalling any further interest rate cuts just the previous day, on January 30, 2020.

 But the Brexit dilemma is far from over.
 Traders have already moved on to see what lies ahead for the UK and its long journey to striking independent trade deals with the EU and the other countries.
 For now, the UK stays in the single market and customs union until December 31, 2020.
 Based on how the deals are struck and their economic repercussions, the Pound Sterling would continue to see turbulence against the US Dollar and Euro.

 All eyes are on March 3, 2020, when the UK will start its formal negotiations with the EU over the terms of the trade deal.
+Everyone wants to know the future for the Pound.
 Some of the main items on the agenda are access to fishing waters and the EU’s demand for a level playing field.
 Currently, the EU doesn’t have any zero-tariff, zero-quota trade agreement with any country.
 It wants the UK to give an assurance that it will not steal an unfair competitive advantage.

 The negotiations might not fail, but if they do, the UK could end up with a delayed hard Brexit.
 In that case, the Pound Sterling might drop below 7% to trade at $1.24 against the USD.